-- any unrealised losses (for example, if the shares had gone down in value but the investor still owns the shares). - 81.
-When a loss is claimed, the Commissioner may seek information to show that shares were held on revenue account.
-Depending on the circumstances, this could include ensuring investors had consistently treated any profitable sales as being taxable. - 82.
-Example | Tauira 11 and Example | Tauira 12 explain when losses are available.
+- 100. In some cases, where an investor has claimed a loss relating to share sales, the Commissioner may seek information to show that shares were held on revenue account.
+Depending on the circumstances, this could include ensuring investors had consistently treated any profitable sales as being taxable. - 101.
+Example | Tauira 13 explains when losses are available.